-Alcohol and ethanol distilleries operate on grain or molasses.
+Alcohol and ethanol distilleries operate on grain, molasses, sugar cane juice, beet jiuce or cactus juice.
 At grain distilleries, stillage is disposed of in one of the three ways: discharge onto filtration fields, dry distillery grain production (DDGS), and biogas production.

 Discharge onto filtration fields according to environmental standards is becoming an increasing problem for the local community and the enterprise itself.
 This method of disposal is discarded in favor of the other two.

 Equipment for the production of DDGS is cheaper than biogas equipment.
 However, after decanting and stillage drying filtrate remains.
 Filtrate is discharged onto the filtration fields or sent to treatment facilities.